Skipton Building Society bereavement: 0345 266 1209

 Skipton Building Society is the UK’s second-largest building society by assets, with members across the UK holding savings accounts, ISAs, mortgages, and investment products.
 When a member dies, the accounts need to be notified to Skipton’s bereavement team: sole accounts are frozen to protect the estate, joint accounts pass to the surviving holder, and the process of releasing funds follows a tiered approach based on the total balance held.
-This guide explains each step – the phone number to call, which documents you will need, what happens to different account types, when probate is required, and what to expect in terms of timing.
+This guide explains each step – the phone number to call, which documents you will need, what happens to different account types, when probate is required, how to use the IHT423 Direct Payment Scheme, and what to expect in Scotland and Northern Ireland.

 Quick reference: